galacticmob/meta-ghackndev/README.md

 Maintenance
 -----------

-Send patches / pull requests to openembedded-devel@lists.openembedded.org with '[meta-handheld]' in the subject.
+Send patches / pull requests to this repository with '[meta-ghackndev]' in the subject.

-Main layer maintainer: Paul Eggleton <paul.eggleton@linux.intel.com>
+Main layer maintainer: Connor O'Brien <connor607@gmail.com>

 License